 The chances of small-town congestion are little to none.
 You’ll save up a lot of money on gas because you won’t have to spend hours sitting in traffic.
 Gas prices will also be significantly lower.

 Think About Opening a New Business

-Since employment opportunities are limited, consider opening your own business.
+Since employment opportunities are limited, consider opening your own business when moving across the country.
 You’ll have less competition, and thus the chances of succeeding are pretty high.
 Building up your own business will be easier here than in large and overcrowded cities.
 If you need some starting ideas, click on the video below.

 Is It Better to Live in a Small Town or a Big City?